Audio-WestlakeU/FullSubNet/docs/getting_started.md

 ### Training

-Use the default training configuration:
+First, we need to enter a directory named after the dataset, such as `dns_interspeech_2020`.
+Then, we can call the default training configuration:

 ```shell
 cd FullSubNet/recipes/dns_interspeech_2020